SabinGhost19/Carybu/README.md

 ## Project Overview

 This Kubernetes-based web platform combines modern web technologies with cloud-native architecture to deliver a scalable, resilient system.
 By leveraging containerization and orchestration, the application can easily scale to meet demand while maintaining a clear separation of concerns between components.
-The integration of AI capabilities provides valuable sentiment analysis functionality, enhancing the overall user experience.# Kubernetes-based Web Platform with Chat and AI Integration
+The integration of AI capabilities provides valuable sentiment analysis functionality, enhancing the overall user experience.

 ## Architecture Diagram